Nuclear power in the United States: Three Mile Island and after

-The NRC reported "(...the Three Mile Island accident...) was the most serious in U.S. commercial nuclear power plant operating history, even though it led to no deaths or injuries to plant workers or members of the nearby community."
+The NRC reported that the Three Mile Island accident of March 1979 "was the most serious in U.S. commercial nuclear power plant operating history, even though it led to no deaths or injuries to plant workers or members of the nearby community."
 The World Nuclear Association reports that "...more than a dozen major, independent studies have assessed the radiation releases and possible effects on the people and the environment around TMI since the 1979 accident at TMI-2.
 The most recent was a 13-year study on 32,000 people.
 None has found any adverse health effects such as cancers which might be linked to the accident."
-Other nuclear power incidents within the US (defined as safety-related events in civil nuclear power facilities between INES Levels 1 and 3 include those at the Davis-Besse Nuclear Power Plant, which was the source of two of the top five highest conditional core damage frequency nuclear incidents in the United States since 1979, according to the U.S. Nuclear Regulatory Commission.
+Other nuclear power incidents within the US (defined as safety-related events in civil nuclear power facilities between INES Levels 1 and 3 include those at the Davis–Besse Nuclear Power Station, which was the source of two of the top five highest conditional core damage frequency nuclear incidents in the United States since 1979, according to the U.S. Nuclear Regulatory Commission.

 Despite the concerns which arose among the public after the Three Mile Island incident, the accident highlights the success of the reactor's safety systems.
 The radioactivity released as a result of the accident was almost entirely confined within the reinforced concrete containment structure.
-These containment structures, found at all nuclear power plants, were designed to successfully trap radioactive material in the event of a melt down or accident.
-At Three Mile Island, the containment structures operated exactly as it was designed to do, emerging successful in containing any radioactive energy.
+These containment structures, found at all US nuclear power plants, were designed to successfully trap radioactive material in the event of a melt down or accident.
+At Three Mile Island, the containment structures operated as designed, successful in containing radioactive energy.
 The low levels of radioactivity released post incident is considered harmless, resulting in zero injuries and deaths of residents living in proximity to the plant.